AlexandreLeonetti/mini-data-lake/active_recall2.md

 ---

-### 1️⃣ What problem does Mini-CDL v1 solve?
+### 1️⃣ What problem does Mini-CDL 1 do ?

-**Question**
-In one sentence, what does Mini-CDL v1 do?

 **Answer**
-Mini-CDL v1 provides a minimal data-lake backend where users can upload files to S3 and list them via a public API built with API Gateway and Lambda, fully managed by Terraform.
+1Mini-CDL is a backend service  where users can upload files to S3 and list them via a public API 2built with API Gateway and Lambda,
+3fully managed by Terraform.

 ---

 ### 2️⃣ What is the complete data flow?

-**Question**
-Describe the full request flow when a user lists files.

 **Answer**
+the full request flow when a user lists files.
-User → HTTP request → API Gateway → Lambda function → S3 bucket → Lambda response → API Gateway → HTTP response.
+User → HTTP request →
+API Gateway → Lambda function → S3 bucket →
+Lambda response → API Gateway → HTTP response.

 ---

 ### 3️⃣ Why do we use LocalStack?

-**Question**
-Why is LocalStack used instead of real AWS?

 **Answer**
-LocalStack emulates AWS services locally so Terraform can deploy real infrastructure logic without creating resources in AWS or incurring costs.
+LocalStack emulates AWS services locally so
+Terraform can deploy with 0 costs.

 ---

 ### 4️⃣ What is the role of Terraform in this system?

-**Question**
-What does Terraform do in Mini-CDL v1?

 **Answer**
 Terraform declares and creates all infrastructure components (S3, IAM, Lambda, API Gateway) and wires them together automatically.

 ---

-### 5️⃣ What are the most important Terraform resource types here?
+### 5️⃣ What are the 6  most important Terraform resource types here?

-**Question**
-Name the five most important Terraform resource types used.

 **Answer**
+- `aws_api_gateway_*`
-- `aws_s3_bucket`
+- `aws_iam_role`
-- `aws_iam_role` / `aws_iam_role_policy`
+- `aws_iam_role_policy`
 - `aws_lambda_function`
-- `aws_api_gateway_*`
 - `aws_lambda_permission`
+- `aws_s3_bucket`

 ---
 ### 6️⃣ Why does Lambda need an IAM role?

-**Question**
-Why do Lambda functions need an IAM role?

 **Answer**
-Because Lambda cannot access S3 (or any AWS service) unless explicitly granted permissions via an IAM role and policy.
+without iam role Lambda cannot access S3 (or any AWS service) with iam role and policy there is granted permissions.
 ---

-### 7️⃣ What does `AWS_PROXY` integration mean?
+### 7️⃣ What does type = `AWS_PROXY` integration mean?

-**Question**
-What does `type = "AWS_PROXY"` do in API Gateway integrations?

 **Answer**
-It means the Lambda function fully controls the HTTP response (status code, headers, body), and API Gateway forwards it directly to the client.
+It means the Lambda function fully controls the HTTP response (status code, headers, body), API Gateway forwards it directly to the client.

 ---

 ### 8️⃣ How does Terraform know in which order to create resources?

-**Question**
-Terraform files are not executed top-to-bottom.
-How does Terraform determine creation order?

 **Answer**
-Terraform builds a dependency graph by analyzing references between resources (for example, Lambdas referencing IAM roles or S3 buckets).
+Terraform files are not executed top-to-bottom Terraform builds a dependency graph by analyzing references between resources (for example, Lambdas referencing IAM roles or S3 buckets).

 ---

 ### 9️⃣ Why are Lambda source files zipped?

-**Question**
-Why do we use the `archive_file` data source?

 **Answer**

-Because AWS Lambda requires code to be uploaded as a ZIP file, and `archive_file` packages the Python source automatically during deployment.
+because AWS Lambda requires code to be uploaded as a ZIP file, and `archive_file` packages the Python source automatically during deployment.

 ---

 ### 🔟 What are the most important Lambda environment variables?

-**Question**
-Which environment variables are critical in the Lambda functions, and why?

 **Answer**
 - `BUCKET_NAME` → tells Lambda which S3 bucket is the data lake